51±¬ÁÏ

 School Overview

-Alburnett Middle School's student population of 170 students has grown by 8% over five school years.
+Alburnett Middle School's student population of 170 students has stayed relatively flat over five school years.

 Grades Offered